jonbri/persona/README.md

 For example, one moment you are working on a work project, and the next moment you are fixing a bug in your personal project.

-The key piece of information that needs to be switched out in this situation is your Git config settings.
+The key piece of information that needs to be switched out in this situation is your Git config settings as well as your active SSH keys.

 So, before you commit: